Last modification: 2019

 The delegates of the Full Member or the Associate Member whose exclusion is under discussion may not take part in the vote.
 The Member involved shall, however, have the right to present their defence before the General Assembly.

-a) The Bureau, which is the executing and administrative organ of the IUA, is based in Brussels (at the Palais des Academies).
+a) The Board, which is the executing and administrative organ of the IUA, is based in Brussels (at the Palais des Academies).

-d) If necessary, the role of President may be assumed by one of the two Vice-Presidents, appointed by the Bureau.
+d) If necessary, the role of President may be assumed by one of the two Vice-Presidents, appointed by the Board.

-g) No single country may be represented on the Bureau by more than one delegate (the Secretary General and the Deputy Secretary General are not relevant to this provision).
+g) No single country may be represented on the Board by more than one delegate (the Secretary General and the Deputy Secretary General are not relevant to this provision).

-h) The Bureau meets at least once a year.
+h) The Board meets at least once a year.

-k) The Bureau or some of its members may be dismissed after deliberation by the General Assembly, by secret ballot, by a three-quarters majority of the votes cast.
+k) The Board or some of its members may be dismissed after deliberation by the General Assembly, by secret ballot, by a three-quarters majority of the votes cast.

-l) The Bureau may delegate all powers to one or more of its members or even to third parties.
+l) The Board may delegate all powers to one or more of its members or even to third parties.

-m) The Select Bureau is composed of the President and the two Vice-Presidents, as well as the Secretary General and the Deputy Secretary General.
-It is responsible for studying all the important matters that arise, drawing up the relevant files and preparing the agenda of the sessions of the Bureau.
+m) The Standing Committee is composed of the President and the two Vice-Presidents, as well as the Secretary General and the Deputy Secretary General.
+It is responsible for studying all the important matters that arise, drawing up the relevant files and preparing the agenda of the sessions of the Board.

 Secretariat and asset management

-The Bureau may appoint from among its members a treasurer responsible for checking the budget and regularly examining the accounts.
+The Board may appoint from among its members a treasurer responsible for checking the budget and regularly examining the accounts.

 Annual accounts - Budget